RILAB/methylation/example_ideaKC/Jinliang.md

 - DMR vs. GERP score or GERP elements?
 - DMR vs. fitness?

+## 2.1 use ANGSD to call genotype probility and recall the BS data

+- Tajima's D on genes to identify genes under selection using SMP
+- Compare with SNP estimated Tajima's D
+- Pathway? phylogenetic age of those genes?

 ## Idea 3: Map the genetic control for DMR?

 This part will only be possible when we get the progeny info of DMR.